Tech-Psycho95/streamflow/README.md

 This project was generated using AI as a creative partner.
 While the initial structure was AI-assisted, I handled:
 - Styling refinements
-- Poster interactions and hover effects
+- Broken links of Posters and errors occuring during it's making
-- Asset management and troubleshooting disappearing tokens
+- Troubleshooting in mobile version
 - Custom deployment on Netlify

 ---